Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Ring

 \end{thm}

-Furthermore, it is enough to estimate projective dimensions of $\mathcal{H}_1/I$ for all ideals $I$ of $\mathcal{H}_1$.
+Furthermore, it is enough to estimate projective dimensions of $\mathcal{H}_1/I$ for all ideals $I$ of $\mathcal{H}_1$ (see \cite{Wei} Theorem 4.1.2).
 Note that the structure of finitely generated ideals are completely understood since $\mathcal{H}_1$ is B\'ezout.
-The key point of the proof is that the structure of nonfinitely generated ideals was also deeply investigated by H. Gl\"using-L\"ur\ss en (c.f.\cite{GL}).
+The key point of the proof is that the structure of nonfinitely generated ideals was also deeply investigated by H. Gl\"using-L\"ur\ss en (cf.\cite{GL}).
+In general, for any commutative ring $R$ the notation $a\underset{R}{|}b$ means that an element $b$ of $R$ is divisible by another element $a$ of $R$.